mitotic/slidoc/test/ex02-adaptive.md

 Answer: `y[7]` OR `y[-1]`

-Concepts: slicing, index; array, index; list, index
+Tags: slicing, index; array, index; list, index

 Notes: There are eight elements in the list.
 Both `y[7]` and `y[-1]` refer to the last element, with the latter notation counting backwards